 Change the last paragraph of 8.2.4.4.2 as follows:

 Each fragment of an MSDU or MMPDU contains a copy of the sequence number assigned to that MSDU or MMPDU.
 The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof, except when the MSDU is delivered via both DMS and group addressed delivery via No-Ack/No-Retry, GCR unsolicited retry(#2278) or GCR Block Ack(#2297) retransmission policies.
-In these cases the sequence numbers assigned to the MSDUs (re)transmitted using group addressed delivery need not match the sequence number of the corresponding unicast MSDUs delivered via DMS.
+In these cases the sequence numbers assigned to the MSDUs (re)transmitted using group addressed delivery need not match the sequence number of the corresponding individually addressed A-(#2108)MSDUs delivered via DMS.

 8.3.1.9.aa5 GCR Block Ack Variant